vcwebio/conteco.controlplane.base/README.md

 ## External Commandline Methods

 The external `controlplane` API implements the `boot-commandline` method which prepares and extract the external commandline methods.
 They can be prepared for both Windows and Linux.
+The files are stored in `/conteco/extract`.
 Note that all `controlplane` images avail of this interface, not just `controlplane.base`.

 __`start`__